Crèvecœur chicken: History

 The Crèvecœur is among the oldest French breeds of chicken; its origins are unknown.
 It takes its name from the commune of Crèvecœur-en-Auge, near Lisieux in the historic region of the Pays d'Auge, in the Calvados département of Normandy.
 Crèvecoeur chickens won prizes at the Exposition Universelle of 1855 in Paris.
 The breed was described in detail by Louis Bréchemin in 1894, but the breed standard was not accepted by the Société d'Aviculture de Basse-Normandie until 1909.

 The Crèvecœur was reared in the United Kingdom from the mid-nineteenth century, and was added to the Standard of Perfection of the American Poultry Association in 1874.

 The French population of the breed suffered during both the First and Second World Wars; after the latter, it was thought to have virtually disappeared.
 Recovery was begun in 1976 by Jean-Claude Périquet.
-In 1995 numbers were reported to be between 100 and 1000 individuals; in 2007 the breed was classified by the FAO as "endangered".
+In 1995 numbers were reported to be between 100 and 1000 individuals; in 2007 the breed was listed by the Food and Agriculture Organization of the United Nations as "endangered".

 Bantam versions were separately developed in the United States from about 1960, and in Germany towards 2000.